AnthonyTran96/nodejs_app_base/docs/ONBOARDING.md

 # Node.js Backend Onboarding Guide

 Welcome to the Node.js Backend project!
-This guide will help you understand the project structure, conventions, and how to add new features.
+This guide will help you understand the project structure, conventions, and how to add new features safely and securely.

 ## 🏗️ Project Architecture

-This project follows a **layered architecture** with **centralized dependency injection**:
+This project follows a **layered architecture** with **centralized dependency injection** and **comprehensive security middleware**:

 ```
 Application Bootstrap
+    ↓
+Security & Sanitization Middleware
     ↓
 ContainerSetup (Dependency Registration)
     ↓